athulsib/HybridGenerator/README.md

 A hybrid-mode Minecraft server plugin that pre-generates spare worlds, compresses them, and supplies them to other servers via a shared database request/response table.

+Never properly finished or tested in production, but the core functionality works from what i remember.
+Project was abandoned.

 ## What it is
 - Originially meant to be a provider for battle-royale setups that offloads world generation to a dedicated server.
 - Supplies ready-made worlds as compressed BLOBs to remote servers that insert `PENDING` requests.